Lewisham Safeguarding Children Partnership

 • Delivering a fully accountable multi agency system for safeguarding and protecting children in all settings

-The Executive Partnership will meet bi-monthly and will be supported by, and work closely with, the Partnership Group.
+The Executive Partnership will meet bi-monthly and will be supported by, and work closely with, the Safeguarding Partnership Group.

 Members of the Lewisham Safeguarding Children Partnership Group will be drawn from relevant agencies and provide monitoring and challenge to their own and other agencies.
 They will be required to speak with authority and take decisions on behalf of their agency, commit them on policy, resourcing and practice matters and hold their own organisation to account on how effectively they participate and implement the local arrangements.